sourcegraph/deploy-sourcegraph/README.dev.md

 ### Open a PR

-Wait for buildkite to pass and for your changes to be approved, then merge and check out `master`.
+Wait for buildkite to pass and for your changes to be approved, then merge and check out `main`.

 ### Smoke test

-Test what is currently checked in to master by [installing](docs/install.md) Sourcegraph on a fresh cluster.
+Test what is currently checked in to main by [installing](docs/install.md) Sourcegraph on a fresh cluster.

 #### Using the sourcegraph/deploy-k8s-helper tool

-Clone [`sourcegraph/deploy-k8s-helper`](https://github.com/sourcegraph/deploy-k8s-helper) to your machine and follow the [README](https://github.com/sourcegraph/deploy-k8s-helper/blob/master/README.md) to set up all the prerequisistes.
+Clone [`sourcegraph/deploy-k8s-helper`](https://github.com/sourcegraph/deploy-k8s-helper) to your machine and follow the [README](https://github.com/sourcegraph/deploy-k8s-helper/blob/main/README.md) to set up all the prerequisistes.

-##### Do smoke tests for `master` branch
+##### Do smoke tests for `main` branch

-1. Ensure that the `deploySourcegraphRoot` value in your stack configuration (see https://github.com/sourcegraph/deploy-k8s-helper/blob/master/README.md) is pointing to your deploy-sourcegraph checkout (ex: `pulumi config set deploySourcegraphRoot /Users/ggilmore/dev/go/src/github.com/sourcegraph/deploy-sourcegraph`)
+1. Ensure that the `deploySourcegraphRoot` value in your stack configuration (see https://github.com/sourcegraph/deploy-k8s-helper/blob/main/README.md) is pointing to your deploy-sourcegraph checkout (ex: `pulumi config set deploySourcegraphRoot /Users/ggilmore/dev/go/src/github.com/sourcegraph/deploy-sourcegraph`)
-1. In your deploy-sourcegraph checkout, make sure that you're on the latest `master`
+1. In your deploy-sourcegraph checkout, make sure that you're on the latest `main`
 1. Run `yarn up` in your https://github.com/sourcegraph/deploy-k8s-helper checkout
 1. It'll take a few minutes for the cluster to be provisioned and for sourcegraph to be installed.
 Pulumi will show you the progresss that it's making, and will tell you when it's done.
 1. Use the instructions in [configure.md](docs/configure.md) to: